DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

     Running it privileged is optional, but it does help to speed up the registration of containers.
     & allows us to continue using the same terminal/command window.

-2. In a few seconds, access `http://{yourIp}:4444/grid/admin/live?refresh=15` in your browser on your local machine.
+2. After a few seconds, in your browser on your local machine, access http://yourIp:4444/grid/admin/live?refresh=15.
     You should see two Selenium Grid containers with one instance each of Firefox and Chrome.
 This is by default.

     ![](images/live.png)